tisc0/letsHAP/README.md

 -re |--register [EMAIL]
 * Create your account on let's Encrypt and /etc/letsencrypt directory

+-res |--register-staging [EMAIL]
+* Create your STAGING account on let's Encrypt - Required for test certificates (--testcert)

 -a |--add [DOMAIN]
 * Create and install certificate for one or multiple domains (SAN - max renewal : 200/week)
 * Create renewal config file(s) for  domain(s)
 * Add and refresh HAProxy's ssl cert list
 * Check config file && restart HAProxy
 ~ The certname will be the first domain of the list
 ex: